awdse22/NUSPLORER/README.md

 You will be given a few options, press `a` to run the app on the android emulator.
 (The first time you run this, this will prompt the emulator to download expo go app)

-In a case where a few attempts of `npx expo start` fails to run the app, try `npx expo start -c`.

-If the map requires you to update google play services:
+If the app requires you to update google play services:
 1. Under 'More Actions' in Android Studio, select SDK Manager.
 2. Look for the SDK Tools tab, check the 'Google Play services' packages and click Apply to download the package.
 3. After downloading, select Finish > Apply > OK and restart the android emulator.

 ## Project Overview
 ### Proposed Level of Achievement:
 Project Gemini